Limit shape of random convex polygonal lines: Even more universality: Abstract

 \section{Abstract}

-The paper is concerned with the limit shape (under some probability measure) of convex polygonal lines on $\ZZ_+^2$ starting at the origin and with the right endpoint $n=(n_1,n_2)\to\infty$.
-In the case of the uniform measure, the explicit limit shape $\gamma^*$ was found independently by Vershik, B\'ar\'any and Sinai.
-Bogachev and Zarbaliev recently showed that the limit shape $\gamma^*$ is universal in a certain class of measures analogous to multisets in the theory of decomposable combinatorial structures.
-In the present work, we extend the universality result to a much wider class of measures, including (but not limited to) analogues of multisets, selections and assemblies.
-This result is in sharp contrast with the one-dimensional case, where the limit shape of Young diagrams associated with integer partitions heavily depends on the distributional type.
+The paper concerns the limit shape (under some probability measure) of convex polygonal lines with vertices on $\ZZ_+^2$\myp, starting at the origin and with the right endpoint $n=(n_1,n_2)\to\infty$.
+In the case of the uniform measure, an explicit limit shape $\gamma^*:=\{(x_1,x_2)\in\RR_+^2\myp\colon \sqrt{1-x_1}+\sqrt{x_2}=1\}$ was found independently by Vershik (1994), B\'ar\'any (1995), and Sinai (1994).
+Recently, Bogachev and Zarbaliev (2011) proved that the limit shape $\gamma^*$ is universal for a certain parametric family of multiplicative probability measures generalizing the uniform distribution.
+In the present work, the universality result is extended to a much wider class of multiplicative measures, including (but not limited to) analogs of the three meta-types of decomposable combinatorial structures --- multisets, selections, and assemblies.
+This result is in sharp contrast with the one-dimensional case where the limit shape of Young diagrams associated with integer partitions heavily depends on the distributional type.